-Diagnosing a toilet leak?
-There's a rubber gasket that sits between a toilet tank and the bowl called a spud gasket.
-It works with the flapper valve to control the flow of water between holding tank and any standard toilet bowl.
+There is a rubber gasket that sits between a toilet tank and the bowl called a spud gasket.
+This works with the flapper valve to control the flow of water between holding tank and any standard toilet bowl.
 While replacing a worn out flapper is easy enough, replacing a tank-to-bowl gasket takes a little more work.
-Leaking toilet water can cause a constantly running toilet, hundreds of gallons wasted, a real mess of your bathroom flooring, and if left unaddressed, even structural damage.
+Leaking water can cause a constantly running toilet, hundreds of gallons wasted, a real mess of your bathroom flooring, and if left unaddressed, even structural damage.
 Luckily it's an inexpensive seal to fix and it's really just taking something apart and putting it back together.

 Signs That the Gasket Needs to Be Replaced